PapaOscar90/ComputerGraphics/RayTracer1/README.md

 We demonstrate the rendering of a cylinder with a greek style columned building.

 ### scene06_obj_grouped_spheres
 We render 5 spheres using imported meshes.
-We found that we must use object files of a certain version of blender or else they do not render correctly.

 ### scene07_cubes
-We render 2 cubes.
+We render 2 cubes imported from obj files.
 Nothing spectacular to note.
 They are cubes.
+However, we discovered that we had to export obj files from Blender with triangulate faces toggled on or else we couldn't render the mesh.
+As this is not the default export option from Blender 2.8 this caused some problems.

 ## Feedback
 We enjoyed this lab, though it took a lot of time to look up and derive each equation for the shapes.